 Yes, each cartridge can be reused ‘multiple times’, but you won't be able to refill it yourself.
 When you're almost out of gas the app will automatically have a new cartridge sent to you via courier or, as it's location-aware, let you know the closest place you can get a refill.

 In future it might even be possible to exchange spent cartridges for filled ones at vending machines (probably not for free, mind you).

 The efficacy of all this depends on the quality of the distribution network, of course.
 But as it builds, the Upp could become an adventure travel essential.

 So how much does Upp cost?

-The device will set you back around US$200 (RM645), but Intelligent Energy is also working with networks on plans that, in exchange for a monthly fee, will get you a charger and a certain amount of cartridge refills.
+The device will set you back around US$200 (£130), but Intelligent Energy is also working with African mobile networks on plans that, in exchange for a monthly fee, will get you a charger and a number of refills.

 It's not just a handy gadget, though.
 Intelligent Energy tells us that Upp is a platform: that the fuel cell technology inside it can be licensed by other companies to use as they please, scaled up and down, stretched and flattened for all kinds of applications.
 Indeed, the cartridges could already be dramatically reduced in size without compromising their capacity.